cybertec-postgresql/pgwatch2/README.md

 ![Component diagram](https://raw.githubusercontent.com/cybertec-postgresql/pgwatch2/master/screenshots/pgwatch2_architecture.png)

-### To use an existing Postgres DB
+### To use an existing Postgres DB for storing the monitoring config

 Create a new pgwatch2 DB, preferrably also an accroding role who owns it.
-Then roll out the schema (pgwatch2/sql/datastore_setup/config_store.sql) and set the following parameters when running the image: PW2_PGHOST, PW2_PGPORT, PW2_PGDATABASE, PW2_PGUSER, PW2_PGPASSWORD, PW2_PGSSL (optional).
+Then roll out the schema (pgwatch2/sql/config_store/config_store.sql) and set the following parameters when running the image: PW2_PGHOST, PW2_PGPORT, PW2_PGDATABASE, PW2_PGUSER, PW2_PGPASSWORD, PW2_PGSSL (optional).

 ### To use an existing Grafana installation